wyattscarpenter/flown/readme.md

 1000
 ```

-124.fln (implements rule110—well, actually, implements the mirror image version, 124, because our tape is left-bounded so that's more convenient. requires an input stream of the initial state in 1s and 0s terminated with a single newline or other separator character, then runs forever until externally halted.
+124.fln (demonstrates turing-completeness by implementing rule110—well, actually, implements the mirror image version, 124, because our tape is left-bounded so that's more convenient. requires an input stream of the initial state in 1s and 0s terminated with a single newline or other separator character, then runs forever until externally halted.
 1s are output as eofs, 0s and blanks, and the separator as itself.)

 This is too long for the readme, see the file.